Dog Meets Baby (Blog) is reader-supported. When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

 There are 3 main ways to introduce your baby to your dog: baby in the car seat, in your arms, or in the crib.

-I cover each scenario in detail in the Mini Course, and discuss when to use or not use a certain approach.
+I cover each scenario in detail in the First Meeting Course, and discuss when to use or not use a certain approach.

 If your dog is on a leash, don’t restrain your dog tightly with the leash, it should be loose and relaxed.